chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 > Final cost:          0.000000082449369 ETH
 ```

 Once the contract is deployed we can use the deployed() method as we did in the private blockchain.
-To see the interaction with the contract we can access to it via [RSK Testnet explorer](https://explorer.testnet.rsk.co/).
+To see the interaction with the contract we can access it via [RSK Testnet explorer](https://explorer.testnet.rsk.co/).
 All interactions with our contract will appear in the explorer!

 <div style="text-align:center"><img style="margin:0 auto" src="https://files.readme.io/21f88b0-check-on-explorer-1.png"></div>